Toto Vespin II vs Toto Drake II – Reviews and Comparisons

 Both the Toto Vespin II and Toto Drake II are excellent toilets.
 They have a powerful flush and are from a reputable toilet manufacturer.
 Buying either of the 2 will be a great choice.

-Although I said that the Vespin II is more attractive than the Drake II, than is not to mean that Drake II is an ugly toilet.
-It is actually one of the best looking toilet in the market, just that I feel the Vespin II is slightly better looking.
+Although I said that the Vespin II is more attractive than the Drake II, that is not to mean that Drake II is an ugly toilet.
+It is actually one of the best-looking toilets in the market, just that I feel the Vespin II is slightly better looking.

-For those who would like a little bit more luxury, I would advise that you buy a toto bidet seat (also known as a washlet).
-You will completely get rid of toilet paper from your bathroom and bidets in any case does a way better job than toilet paper.
+For those who would like a little bit more luxury, I would advise that you buy a Toto bidet seat (also known as a washlet).
+You will completely get rid of toilet paper from your bathroom, and bidets, in any case, do a way better job than toilet paper.